JulieMurray/buildr-documentation/user/pages/10.recreating-the-demo/17.utafiti/docs.md

 The module configuration in accordance with the image:

 ![our services ](screen_config_module_our.jpg)
 - Please note the number of columns!
+(3)
-- Attention to use "||" to separate the module caption title.
+- Note the use of "||" to separate the module caption title.
-- The thin module in position grid1.
+- This is the thin module in position grid1.
-- Leave active module title display
+- Leave module title display enabled

 For setting the module items, follow the picture: